 While the level of support you get from an online service isn’t nearly as in-depth as that of an attorney, there’s also a big difference between something that’s free and something that costs hundreds of dollars per hour.

-Both of these options have their own advantages.
-The real challenge is figuring out which of these options is the right choice for your unique business.
 With that in mind, let’s discuss how you can decide whether to hire an attorney or hire an online LLC formation service.

 If your business has a limited startup budget, using a business formation service might be your best bet.
 If you can’t spare the $1,000 or more that it will likely cost you to hire a lawyer, an online LLC service could be your only option.